mathesong/bloodstream/README.md

 remotes::install_github("mathesong/bloodstream")
 ```

-I hope to turn this package into a Dockerised BIDS app soon for doing the processing as a standalone app, but for now it can only be called through R.
+I hope to turn this package into a Dockerised BIDS app soon for doing the processing as a standalone app, but for now it can only be called through R or by building the docker container described below.

 ## Usage